WagenknechtJ/IDP.Practice/README.md

 GeneFilePP.json (PP stands for pretty print) JSON Structure:

-data - array?
-  each sample is an object within an array
+data - object with a nested array of objects for each sample
     "disprot_consensus" object has the arrays:
       "disorder_function"
       "full"